 - Only directors may register their groups or pick up registration materials if pre-registered.

 - All participating students must be chaperoned.
-As required by FSMA at least one
+As required by FMEA and FSMA, at least one

-chaperon, other than a director, is required for every ten (10) students or fraction
+chaperone other than a director is required for every ten (10) students or fraction

 thereof, however, FMEA policy allows for one free Chaperone for every six (6) students